Introduction

 Google Earth

-An example of a Dry Sclerophyll forest lies in the area around the Royal National Park Environmental Education centre on Google Earth.
+An example of a Dry Sclerophyll forest lies in the area around the Royal National Park Environmental Education centre on Google Earth25.
 To move out of street view level and look at the wider area click the yellow person icon in the bottom right hand corner.
 This resource will only work in the Google Chrome browser.

 Significance